 The GM's section of the rulebooks has a hilarious example of gameplay illustrating how this is supposed to work.GM: Right.
 George, one of the guys that was yelling "Ooga-Booga" is running at you with a pointy stick.
 What do you do?

 George: Um, what?

 GM: Right.
 Fred, what do you do?

 - Battles in The Gamers are shown entirely in character with no pauses while the characters strategize.
-In Dorkness Rising, however, this trope is played straight in the battle with the goblins, with both the characters and the goblins pausing as the characters describe their actions.
+In The Gamers: Dorkness Rising, however, this trope is played straight in the battle with the goblins, with both the characters and the goblins pausing as the characters describe their actions.
 Later battles are done more seriously, although at one point Cass takes advantage of a distraction to rearrange everyone's miniatures.

 - The World of Darkness has a Derangement (mild psychological trauma caused by evil actions) based on this: Vocalisation.
 Any OOC chatter that isn't about game mechanics is actually spoken aloud by the character.
 They have to make a save to realise it (if they aren't told) and another one to stop doing it for ten-ish minutes, at which point it starts happening again.
-It is beautiful.

 - Critical Hit has this in spades, as it's a recording of an actual Dungeons & Dragons campaign.

 - Speaking In and Out of Character is a bit more difficult in many MMORPGs, because the primary means of communication in these games is through text-based chat.
 Players have found ways to manage it, though.
 Assuming they even care, which most don't, as there generally isn't any actual penalty for OOC chatter; your medieval knight is perfectly free to exult that despite the Total Party Kill he just caused, at least he has chicken.